Figures released by Sussex Partnership NHS Foundation Trust reveals children as young as four are being treated for

 The most common mental health problem suffered by the under-17s during 2014-2015 was depression at 1,264 out of the total 2912 referrals.

 68 children treated for mental health problems in Sussex were aged between five and ten years’ old.
 Even a four-year-old was referred to a specialist unit due to ‘separation anxiety’.

 Nationally around 85,000 children are thought to suffer from depression.
 Around 9,000 of this number are thought to be under the age of 10.

-NHS England has announcement it was spending an extra £133 million to combat mental health problems suffered by our nation’s children.
+NHS England has announced it was spending an extra £133 million to combat mental health problems suffered by our nation’s children.

-Since depression is by far the most common form of mental health problem children suffer from, below we outline signs of the condition parents should be aware of:
+Since depression is by far the most common form of mental health problem children suffers from, below we outline signs of the condition parents should be aware of: